What Is A TCK, anyway?

 Their children, Jared, Luke and Grace became TCKs while living in Quito, Ecuador where both Luke and Grace were born and were Jared and Luke were bilingual in English and Spanish for the first few years of their lives.

 Although their youngest, Seth, was born a Texan and lived the first four years of his life in the southeast Houston area, he also became a TCK when the family moved to mainland China in the summer of 2017.
-For the past two years, the kids have been learning about many different languages and cultures because they are part of an international community of people who live, teach and study at the international school.
-Our children have made friends with Chinese, Korean, African, Polish, Australian, British, Russian and Brazilian classmates (to name a few).
+For two years, the kids learned about many different languages and cultures because they were part of an international community of people who live, teach and study at the international school.
+Our children made friends with Chinese, Korean, African, Polish, Australian, British, Russian and Brazilian classmates (to name a few).
 Seth and Grace were learning up to four different languages (English, Mandarin Chinese, Spanish and French) at the same time for their first year here.